clang88/wdpksrc/README.md

 Adjust the models you want to build in the `build-w-docker.sh` script.
 I only own the WD MyCloud EX2 Ultra, so I only build for that target.

+Apps added in this Repo:
+* borbackup (Just the borg binaries to be used via various scripts)
+* duckdns (Update duckdns registration via URL with domain and token)
+* persistent-ssh (Keep .ssh settings after reboot and manage authorized_keys via Web UI)
+* no-ssh-pwauth (Disable PW authentication when SSH is active to increase security)

+Todo:
+* At some point, I might explore making borg backup configurable based on the backup-apps already available on the store.
+That is however quite complex and I have no use for it atm, so might not happen any time soon.

 # Upstream Readme when forked

 # ANNOUNCEMENT AUG 2020